winitzki/scall/tutorial/programming_dhall.md

 ```

 There are faster algorithms of computing the square root, but those algorithms require division.
-Our implementation of division already includes a slow iteration.
+Our implementation of division already requires a slow iteration.
 So, we will not pursue further optimizations.

 ### Binary logarithm